Quorumetrix/Dileep_Syed_et_al/heart_vis/readme.md

 - [x] Clean code and publish to Git
 - [x] Add License
 - [ ] Upload .blend template
-- [ ]

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>